atomazu/atomazu.github.io/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Apache License](https://opensource.org/license/apache-2-0).
 Feel free to use, modify, and distribute the code, adhering to the license terms.